Lor-Zod: Framed for murder

-During the War of the Supermen event, the Sun is turned red by the combined efforts of General Lane and Lex Luthor.
-Thara sacrifices herself to restore it to its yellow coloration, becoming a charred skeleton.
+During the War of the Supermen storyline, the Sun is turned red by the combined efforts of Sam Lane and Lex Luthor.
+Thara sacrifices herself to restore it to its yellow coloration, which disintegrates her body.
+Chris attempts to join her, but the Nightwing entity spirits him away.

 In the final confrontation between Superman and Zod, Chris pushes Zod back into the Phantom Zone.
-Once in the Zone, Chris returns to being a young boy.
+Once back in the Zone, Chris returns to being a young boy, and encounters Mon-El once again.

-Lor-Zod II
+Rebirth

-In 2016, DC Comics implemented a relaunch called "DC Rebirth", which restored its continuity to a form much as it was prior to "The New 52".
-A new version of Lor-Zod is introduced who is loyal to his father General Zod.
+Following the New 52 reboot, Chris Kent was erased from continuity.
+Later during DC Rebirth, a new version of Lor-Zod was introduced, this one more loyal to his father General Zod.
 The House of Zod rules over Jekuul, a planet with two yellow suns.